 Contact the Consular Agency during regular business hours for routine and emergency citizen services in the northern part of Israel.

 See the Department of State’s Israel Fact Sheet for information on U.S.–Israel relations.
-Please read the Israel, West Bank, and Gaza Travel Warning for additional information.
+Please read the Israel, West Bank, and Gaza Travel Advisory for additional information.

 In 1994, negotiations between Israel and the Palestine Liberation Organization (PLO) led to the creation of the Palestinian Authority (PA), a body that administers a limited form of Palestinian self-governance in Areas A and B of the West Bank.
 In the West Bank, there is a division of security-related and civil administration responsibilities between the Government of Israel and the PA, differing by location.
 PA civil administration and security forces provide services to residents in certain areas of the West Bank (Area A), while Israel has full security control of Area C and partial security control of Area B. Hamas, a U.S.-designated terrorist organization, violently took control of Gaza in 2007 and exercises de facto control there.